 Weaknesses – Those areas that need improvement because they are essential to successfully reaching your goals.
 Identify those weaknesses that will prevent you from reaching your goals.

 Opportunities – Look at both your strengths and weaknesses and see if there are opportunities that you had not considered before.

 Threats – Look hard to find those things that could get in the way of your achieving your goals.
-They could be outside your control or perhaps your being more aware of them will enable you to put a threat mitigation plan in place.
-These are typically external factors, but could be items that relate to your weaknesses.
+They could be outside your control or perhaps you’re being more aware of them will enable you to put a threat mitigation plan in place.
+These are typically external factors but could be items that relate to your weaknesses.